-Ignorant about the Earth and the Earthlings, PK was basically just like a kid who just came to this world who easily believed whatever humans are saying.
-He wanted to get whatever help he can get in order to find his remote so he can go home.
+Ignorant about the Earth and the Earthlings, PK was basically just like a kid who just came to this world who easily believes whatever humans are saying.
+He wanted to get whatever help he could get in order to find his remote so he could go home.
 PK’s meat and potatoes in establishing his character was his curiosity.
 An outsider perspective with innocence and simplicity and curiosity of a child without the societal pressure of being human.
-Since there’s no fear of divine punishments or any fears instill in his mind, he asked the questions that people who are indoctrinated into religion never consider asking.
+Since there’s no fear of divine punishments or any fears instilled in his mind, he asked the questions that people who are indoctrinated into religion never consider asking.
 Unlike most of us who are confident that our ancestors’ beliefs are the absolute truths, he didn’t just follow blindly.
-A reminder to questions everything that doesn’t make sense no matter how sacred it is.
+A reminder to question everything that doesn’t make sense no matter how sacred it is.
 Most importantly, if it can cause division, fear, corruption, and suffering.

 Struggles 1 – In search of his remote, he asks a heap of people where he can find it and they unanimously say God will help you find it.
 Just ask God.